Edward F. Cline & Buster Keaton: One Week (US 1920) with Sybil Seely (bride) and Buster Keaton (groom). Photo: IMdB. |

 Screened at Kino Regina, Helsinki (Buster Keaton), 24 Feb 2019.

-A parody of a Ford Motor Company film called Home Made (1919).
+AA: A parody of a Ford Motor Company film called Home Made (1919).
 The wedding, the Model T car and the pages of a daily calendar are among the features copied.
 (Source of information: Wikipedia).

 The first released independent Buster Keaton production.
 The High Sign was filmed earlier but released in the following year.

 Buster Keaton loved parody: The Frozen North was a William S. Hart parody, and his first feature film Three Ages was a D. W. Griffith parody.
-One Week is a parody of a build-it-yourself home instruction movie, but it grows into something bigger.
+One Week is a parody of a build-it-yourself home instruction manual, but it grows into something bigger.

 One Week belongs to the silent cinema's beloved catastrophe comedy trend.
 When things start to go wrong there is no stopping until a final disaster is taking place.
-A plot number sign turned upside down, a jealous rival mislabeling boxes of the DIY home, and a rainstorm are key steps in this progress.
+A plot number sign turned upside down, a jealous rival mislabeling boxes of the DIY home, and a rainstorm are key steps in the progress.

 Sybil Seely was one of Buster Keaton's most engaging heroines.